 We all know someone who is a natural-born salesperson, but even if you lack these skills there are many things you can do to help yourself become a better salesperson and close more deals.
 Whether you need to work on the basics or master more advanced subtleties, here are three key areas of the sales process you can set as ongoing goals for improvement.

-As an independent consultant, it might seem like a given that you’re already familiar with the products or services you offer.
-After all, you created your consultancy, chose the services to offer, and likely perform them on a regular basis.
-However, being able to rattle off a complete list of your services and implement them satisfactorily is not the same as having the ability to comfortably communicate them to a client.
+As an independent professional, it might seem like a given that you’re already familiar with the services you offer.
+After all, you created your business, chose your services, and likely perform them on a regular basis.
+But being able to rattle off a list of services and implement them successfully is not the same thing as having the ability to comfortably communicate what you do to a client.

 Knowing your services inside and out—and how they can be applied to various situations—can help build confidence during an initial client pitch or presentation.
 You will be better prepared to communicate the value of what you offer, overcome any objections, and discuss your abilities and area of expertise with confidence.